in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 - For example, in case of @Repository, Spring automatically wires in JDBC Exception translation features.

 By using a specific annotation, you are giving more information to the framework about your intentions.

-###  Spring - what is a dependency and what is not?

-Here's a quick video to get you going - https://www.youtube.com/watch?v=4VajgnSHwOw

-### Q :  Can we use @Component annotation instead of @Service for Business Services?

-Heres an extract from spring documentation.
-Since we were creating a business layer service, we used @Service.

-> "@Component serves as a generic stereotype for any Spring-managed component; whereas, @Repository, @Service, and @Controller serve as specializations of @Component for more specific use cases (e.g., in the persistence, service, and presentation layers, respectively).
-What this means is that you can annotate your component classes with @Component, but by annotating them with @Repository, @Service, or @Controller instead, your classes are more properly suited for processing by tools or associating with aspects.
-For example, these stereotype annotations make ideal targets for pointcuts.
-Of course, it is also possible that @Repository, @Service, and @Controller may carry additional semantics in future releases of the Spring Framework.
-Thus, if you are making a decision between using @Component or @Service for your service layer, @Service is clearly the better choice.
-Similarly, as stated above, @Repository is already supported as a marker for automatic exception translation in your persistence layer."

 ### @Autowired and @Qualifier with Constructor